Core Color V3 Lightroom Presets

 10 Unique Sepia Looks

-10 unique looks that produce various images with strong sepia tones.
-Sepia tones range from a milder Sepia look labeled as ‘Casual’, which is great for lifestyle photography, or pushed for a very dramatic effect for night scenes.
+10 unique looks that produce a range of images with strong sepia tones.
+Sepia tones range from a milder ‘Casual’ look, great for lifestyle photography, to a very dramatic effect for night scenes.

-The above was shot on the Nikon Z6, and Cine Nights – Sepia IV was applied, with some adjustments to exposure and some minor adjustments to contrast.
+The above was shot on the Nikon Z6, and Cine Nights – Sepia IV was applied, with some adjustments to exposure and contrast.
 A diffusion filter was also used in front of the lens.

 Street Photo taken with the Canon EOS R using Sepia VI with some light editing with tonal adjustments and gradients.